SebastienGarciaAissa/CAtImaPy/docs/installation.rst

   Unless the operator ensures that the imaging is performed in ideal "two-level-atom" conditions (using the closed transition with the right polarization and magnetic field), the effective saturation intensity will be larger than the one of the closed transition.
-  Used at each camera connection for initial configuration of this imaging parameter
+  Used at each camera connection for initial configuration of this imaging parameter, if "Load camera default from config" is checked.

 * Imaging__atomicLineFWHWinMHz (:py:class:`float`): The atomic natural linewidth in MHz (full width at half maximum in frequency) of the transition used for imaging.